SimonJackson24/AMSLPR/docs/deployment/docker_deployment.md

 # Docker Deployment Guide

-This guide provides comprehensive instructions for deploying AMSLPR using Docker containers.
+This guide provides comprehensive instructions for deploying VisiGate using Docker containers.

 ## Prerequisites